0788654194/Bahizi/README.md

-Questions are ordered from 1 to 9.
+Questions are in alphabetical order from A to Z.